kkomelin/sui-dapp-starter/README.md

 - **Vite + SWC**: Faster app bundling and optimizing
 - **Radix UI**: Accessible React components to prototype quicker
 - **@mysten/dapp-kit** and **@mysten/sui.js**: All you need to build Sui frontends
+- **On-Chain Randomness**: On-Chain Randomness example is included (currently on localnet/devnet only)

 ## Prerequisites